 The NID of the digest algorithm to be used in RFC 4210's MSG_SIG_ALG for signature-based message protection and Proof-of-Possession (POPO).
 Default is SHA256.

-- OSSL_CMP_OPT_MAC_ALGNID The NID of the MAC algorithm to be used in RFC 4210's MSG_MAC_ALG for PBM-based message protection.
+- OSSL_CMP_OPT_MAC_ALGNID The NID of the MAC algorithm to be used for message protection with PBM.
 Default is HMAC-SHA1 as per RFC 4210.

 The reason code to be included in a Revocation Request (RR); values: 0..10 (RFC 5210, 5.3.1) or -1 for none, which is the default.